CharlieandDavid/redcap-external-modules/README.md

 ## Making Changes To The Framework
 Pull requests are always welcome.
 To override the version of this framework bundled with REDCap for development, clone this repo into a directory named **external_modules** under your REDCap web root (e.g., /redcap/external_modules/).

+## Branch Descriptions
+- **testing** - This is the framework version currently being tested on the Vanderbilt's REDCap Test server.
+Changes (including pull requests) are committed/merged here first.
+- **production** - This is the framework version deployed to Vanderbilt's REDCap Production servers.
+Changes are merged here once they've been tested and determined stable and supportable.
+This typically happens once changes have been in the **testing** branch for a week without any issues.
+Vanderbilt DataCore team members can see more information about this process in our private [Weekly Merge Procedure](https://app.assembla.com/spaces/victr-dots/wiki/Weekly_Merge_Procedure) document.
+- **release** - This is the framework version bundled with REDCap for release to the consortium.
+Changes are typically merged here once they've been on Vanderbilt's REDCap Production servers for at least a week.